 - Click compact to trigger the repair process

 However, you need to be aware of the multiple limitations of using the MS repair tool described above.
 These include its inability to repair extensively damaged or huge databases as well as the need for significant space on your drive so that both the original and the repaired files can be kept.
-For this reason, third-party repair tools like the one mentioned earlier turn out to be a superior option that you could give serious thought.
+For this reason, third-party Access recovery tools like the one mentioned earlier turn out to be a superior option that you could give serious thought.